mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

     };
   });{{< / highlight >}}

 `VncCtrl` is already located in `app/scripts/controllers/vnc.js`.
-You don&#8217;t have to worry about it because when we instantiated the `vnc` route, Yeoman was smart enough to create this controller for us.
+You don’t have to worry about it because when we instantiated the `vnc` route, Yeoman was smart enough to create this controller for us.

 Now lets create the VNC screen directive:

 {{< highlight bash >}}yo angular:directive vnc-screen{{< / highlight >}}

-&#8230;and now open `app/scripts/directives/vnc-screen.js`.
+...and now open `app/scripts/directives/vnc-screen.js`.
 This is our directive definition:

 {{< highlight javascript >}}var VNCScreenDirective = function (VNCClient) {
   return {